bernatferragut/FutureWeb-blog/_posts/08-12-18-FW-The First Computer.md

 share: true
 ---

-# THE ORIGINS OF THE COM
+# THE ORIGINS OF THE COMPUTATIONAL THINKING

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/HkO4HfkAX)